chenette/workflow/README.md

 ## WHAT
-this is a generic, reusable GitHub workflow that aims to address ~80% of modern application deployment use cases
+this is a generic, reusable GitHub workflow that aims to address ~80% of modern, cloud native application deployment use cases

 ## WHY
 standardized workflows (i.e., CI/CD pipelines) help ensure consistancy and ease of use